Frequently Asked Questions

 Do you give grants for school projects?

-We do not give cash funding for school projects, but we can put you in touch with other organisations that do.
-We run an annual Study Tour to Japan for secondary school teachers who teach about Japan as part of their subject area.
-For details please contact Julie Anne Robb.
-For information about general support that we offer to schools teaching Japanese, click here.
+The Japan Foundation’s Japanese Language Local Project Support Programme enables schools and other institutions to apply for up to £3000 to fund Japanese language related projects.
+We do not give cash funding for non-Japanese language related school projects, but we can put you in touch with other organisations that do.
+For information about general support that we offer to schools teaching Japanese language, click here.

 Can the Japan Foundation support the cost of my undergraduate study?